-- Dismissal for academic reasons. - Demonstrating unsafe behavior that jeopardizes the safety of others. - Disruptive behavior that interferes with other students' learning or program operation. - Academic Dishonesty. - Any other violation of the student code as described in the KCC's Student's Conduct Code Policy.
+- a.
+Dismissal for academic reasons. - b.
+Demonstrating unsafe behavior that jeopardizes the safety of others. - c.
+Disruptive behavior that interferes with other students' learning or program operation. - d.
+Academic Dishonesty. - e.
+Any other violation of the student code as described in the KCC's Student's Conduct Code Policy.